Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/faq/faq.md

 The above example shows that the Saxon parser has been set, but is not being found by the TDS.
 We saw this happening with the _OOSTethys_ webapp.

-The solution is to move the other webapp to its own Tomcat instance, or to move the required jar (eg saxon.jar) into Tomcat's lib directory, where it is available to all webapps.
+The solution is to move the other webapp to its own Tomcat instance, or to move the required jar (e.g.: saxon.jar) into Tomcat's lib directory, where it is available to all webapps.
 TDS does very simple XSLT to create its web forms, so its likely that it can work with any decent XSLT library.
 By default it uses the JDK's built-in XSLT library.